Elakulu2639/ML/README.md

 🎓 Student Performance Prediction
-This project predicts students' exam scores using a Random Forest Regression model.
+This project predicts students' exam scores using a XGBRegressor Regression model.
 The workflow includes data exploration, preprocessing, model training, hyperparameter tuning, and deployment.

 📌 Project Overview
 The dataset (StudentPerformanceFactors.csv) contains multiple rows and columns, with features such as: